 “Be the best leader you can be by linking your work with a sense of purpose, never stop learning, [understand] the most valuable learning often comes during difficult times and build your full life, not just your work life.
 The skills you learn in your personal life – listening, empathy, and humility -- are invaluable for success at work.”

-On Assertiveness: Randi Zuckerberg, Founder & CEO at Zuckerberg Media
+On Assertiveness: Randi Zuckerberg, Founder and CEO at Zuckerberg Media

 “Being a good worker means being proactive about creating opportunities for yourself.
 It means thinking of additional things you could be doing, and going above and beyond your delegated responsibilities….
 In business, you want people who are creative, who are go-getters, who create opportunities out of nothing.
 So, go out into the world.
 And do the best darn job you can.
 Good work is always recognized and rewarded.
 But in order to get placed on the project team that catches your eye, you have to speak up and ask for it.
 Don’t be afraid to be assertive and let the team know what you want.
 You might get a "No," but at least your manager knows that you would like to try your hand at something new in the future….
 Ask for what you want rather than allow others to pigeonhole you into what they think you want.”